livechat/chat.io-docs/site/content/agent-api/_index.md

 latest_version: "0.2"
 section_home: true
 weight: 40
-desc: "Interact with customers by joining the messaging protocol as an agent."
+desc: "Interact with your customers by joining the messaging protocol as an agent."
 color: "#ee5201"
 ---